 A combination of hormonal and metabolic differences makes losing weight more difficult for women than for men.

-Women often find it difficult to lose weight.
-To make matters worse, it often seems that their male partners, brothers and friends can change their diet or lifestyle and the pounds tumble off.
+Women often struggle to lose weight.
+To make matters worse, it often seems as if their male partners, brothers, and friends can simply change their diet or lifestyle and the pounds will fall off.
 Meanwhile, many women who have made the same changes are still waiting for results.
-Research shows that we are not imagining this phenomenon.
-In a systematic review of 58 studies directly comparing diet-only and diet/exercise interventions in women and men, 10 of the studies found that men lost more weight than women on both types of weight loss interventions.
+Research shows we're not imagining this phenomenon.
+In a systematic review of 58 studies that directly compared diet-only and diet/exercise interventions in women and men, 10 of the studies found that men lost more weight than women on both types of weight-loss interventions.

-This is due in large part to key differences in men's and women's metabolisms.
-Our body composition, hormones, pregnancy and more can complicate weight loss and weight management.
+This is largely due to the crucial differences in metabolism between men and women.
+Our body composition, hormones, pregnancy, and much more can make weight loss and weight management more difficult.

 The metabolic differences between women and men

-Research has identified a number of factors that explain why women's bodies are more likely to accumulate body fat and have difficulty losing weight:
+Research has identified several factors that explain why women's bodies are more likely to accumulate body fat and have difficulty losing weight:

-Stronger cravings and appetite: Research suggests that the neurobiological mechanisms underlying cravings and appetite are different in men and women.
-For example, a 2009 study published in the Proceedings of the National Academy of Sciences found that brain scans of men and women who smelled and tasted foods such as pizza and cake showed significant activity in regions that control food cravings.
-However, when they were asked to suppress their feelings of hunger and cravings, only men showed a relative decrease in activity in brain regions activated by food.
+Increased cravings and appetite: Research suggests that the neurobiological mechanisms underlying cravings and appetite differ between men and women.
+For example, a 2009 study published in the Proceedings of the National Academy of Sciences found that when men and women smelled and tasted foods such as pizza and cake, brain scans showed significant activity in regions that control food cravings.
+However, when they were asked to suppress their hunger and cravings, only men showed a relative decrease in activity in the brain regions activated by food.

-Pregnancy puts some women off: around half of pregnant women put on weight during pregnancy or keep the extra pounds for at least a year after giving birth.
-The hormone prolactin, which increases during pregnancy and breastfeeding, is known to affect appetite regulation systems and promote weight gain, obesity and metabolic syndrome due to its effect on behavioral pathways in the gut and brain.
+Pregnancy causes some women to lag behind: About half of pregnant women gain weight during pregnancy or retain the excess weight for at least a year after delivery.
+The hormone prolactin, which increases during pregnancy and lactation, is known to affect appetite regulation systems and, through its effect on behavioral pathways in the gut and brain, promotes weight gain, obesity, and metabolic syndrome.
 Studies also show that weight gain during pregnancy is an independent factor in long-term weight gain and obesity in women.

 The role of sex hormones and weight

-In one way or another, all the metabolic differences mentioned above can be traced back to one and the same thing: Hormones.
-In women, for example, sex hormones such as oestrogen and progesterone play a paramount role in body composition, and hormones are what trigger hunger and cravings.
+In one way or another, all of the metabolic differences mentioned above can be traced back to one and the same thing: hormones.
+In women, for example, sex hormones like estrogen and progesterone play a dominant role in body composition, and hormones are what trigger hunger and cravings.

 How does it work?
-Generally speaking, I like to compare hormones to a symphony - the official conductor of the orchestra is the brain: two particularly important parts of the brain are the hypothalamus and the pituitary gland.
+I generally like to compare hormones to a symphony—the official conductor of the orchestra is the brain.
+Two particularly important parts of the brain are the hypothalamus and the pituitary gland.
 These parts of the brain communicate with organs to produce hormones.
-When these brain regions function normally, common weight loss strategies, such as increasing physical activity and reducing calorie intake, work.
+When these brain regions function normally, common weight-loss strategies, such as increased physical activity and lower calorie intake, work.

-However, poor diet, excessive alcohol consumption and excessive stress can affect the hypothalamus and pituitary gland, which in turn disrupts the hormonal balance.
-The hormones can work individually to counteract weight loss, but they can also work together in a way that makes weight loss more difficult.
+However, poor nutrition, excessive alcohol consumption, and excessive stress can affect the hypothalamus and pituitary gland, which in turn disrupts hormonal balance.
+These hormones can individually counteract weight loss, but they can also interact in ways that make weight loss more difficult.

-Take oestrogen, for example.
-Oestrogen is the most important female sex hormone.
+Take estrogen, for example.
+Estrogen is the major female sex hormone.
 It is responsible for female sexual and reproductive development.
-It also plays an important role in weight and body composition, although its specific effects are complex and vary according to life stage.
-A study examining the relationship between estrogen and insulin concluded that too much or too little estrogen can lead to rapid changes in overall body metabolism, including fat distribution, insulin sensitivity, energy expenditure and food intake.
+It also plays an important role in weight and body composition, although its specific effects are complex and vary depending on the life stage.
+A study examining the relationship between estrogen and insulin found that too high or too low estrogen levels can lead to rapid changes in overall body metabolism, including fat distribution, insulin sensitivity, energy expenditure, and food intake.

-Estrogen dominance [a high level of estrogen relative to progesterone] leads to weight gain around the waist, hips and buttocks and promotes insulin resistance.
-In my clinical experience, too much estrogen is the main reason why women find it harder to lose weight, regardless of age.
-Oestrogen dominance is associated with conditions such as PCOS, insulin resistance and endometriosis.
+Estrogen dominance [a high level of estrogen relative to progesterone] leads to weight gain around the waist, hips, and buttocks and promotes insulin resistance.
+In my clinical experience, too much estrogen is the main reason women, regardless of age, have difficulty losing weight.
+Estrogen dominance is associated with conditions such as PCOS, insulin resistance, and endometriosis.

-However, too low an oestrogen level in relation to progesterone can also be problematic for the metabolism.
-Falling oestrogen levels can also lead to weight gain, usually around the middle, and lean body mass decreases.
-This typically happens during the menopausal transition.
+But too low estrogen levels relative to progesterone can also be problematic for metabolism.
+Declining estrogen levels can also lead to weight gain, usually around the middle, and a decrease in lean body mass.
+This typically occurs during the transition to menopause.
 And why?
-Sex hormones such as oestrogen and in particular the oestrogen receptors play an important role in fat cell activity and fat distribution.
+Sex hormones like estrogen, and especially estrogen receptors, play an important role in fat cell activity and fat distribution.
 Studies show that women gain an average of 12 pounds within eight years of the onset of menopause.

-Women's hormone balance also changes drastically during the menstrual cycle, which can lead to weight fluctuations.
-One study has shown that women in the follicular phase (before ovulation) burn an average of 106 calories less per day than in the luteal phase (after ovulation), regardless of physical activity.
-Other studies show that the body's insulin response changes during the menstrual cycle, with insulin sensitivity being higher in the follicular phase and decreasing in the luteal phase.
+Women's hormone levels also change dramatically during their cycle, which can lead to weight fluctuations.
+One study has shown that women burn an average of 106 fewer calories per day during the follicular phase (before ovulation) than during the luteal phase (after ovulation), regardless of physical activity.
+Other studies show that the body's insulin response changes during the menstrual cycle.
+For example, insulin sensitivity is higher during the follicular phase and decreases during the luteal phase.

-In addition, studies show that pre-menstrual cravings are a common problem and can contribute significantly to the cardiometabolic side effects such as high blood sugar and visceral fat accumulation associated with obesity.
+Furthermore, studies show that premenstrual cravings are a widespread problem and can contribute significantly to cardiometabolic side effects such as high blood sugar and visceral fat accumulation associated with obesity.

 Support hormone and weight management